-Exhibit Number Description 31.1 Certification of Principal Executive Officer pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-31.2 Certification of Principal Financial Officer pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document Filed herewith.
+Exhibit Filed with this Incorporated by Reference No. Exhibit Title Form 10-Q Form File No. Date Filed 10.1# Amended and Restated Fulgent Genetics, Inc. 2016 Omnibus Incentive Plan.
+8-K (Exhibit 10.1) 001-37894 May 21, 2018 31.1 Certification of Principal Executive Officer pursuant to Rules 13a- 14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. Х 31.2 Certification of Principal Financial Officer pursuant to Rules 13a- 14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. Х 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. Х 101.INS XBRL Instance Document Х 101.SCH XBRL Taxonomy Extension Schema Document Х 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document Х 101.DEF XBRL Definition Linkbase Document Х 101.LAB XBRL Taxonomy Extension Labels Linkbase Document Х 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document Х Filed herewith.
+Furnished herewith.
+Management contract or compensatory plan, contract or arrangement.